OALabs/hashdb-ida/README.md

 [![GitHub release](https://img.shields.io/github/v/release/oalabs/hashdb-ida.svg)](https://github.com/OALabs/hashdb-ida/releases) [![Chat](https://img.shields.io/badge/chat-Discord-blueviolet)](https://discord.gg/cw4U3WHvpn)

 # HashDB IDA Plugin
 Malware string hash lookup plugin for IDA Pro.
 This plugin connects to the OALABS [HashDB Lookup Service](https://hashdb.openanalysis.net).

+## Adding New Hash Algorithms
+The hash algorithm database is open source and new algorithms can be added on [GitHub here](https://github.com/OALabs/hashdb).
+Pull requests are automated and as lthe tests pass the new algorithm will be usable on HashDB within minutes.

 ## Using HashDB
 HashDB can be used to look up strings that have been hashed in malware by right-clicking on the hash constant in the IDA disassembly view and launching the `HashDB Lookup` client.